Calcore offers a Limited Lifetime Residential and 15 year Limited Light Commercial Walk Warranty against manufacturing defects.

 We maintain strict quality control at the factory but it is a good idea to check each plank for blemishes or flaws.

-Acclimate Seattle and Portland Floors BEFORE INSTALLATION
+Acclimate Seattle XL, Portland, Medford, Spokane, Vancouver XL, and Carissima Series Floors BEFORE INSTALLATION

 You must place Stone Composite Flooring horizontally in the room where it will be installed for 48 hours prior to installation.
 Be sure the room temperature is between 65° F to 85° F. Do not remove the planks from the case during this acclimation period!
 Maintain the same temperature during installation as well.